Embrace the Good Life

 How do we explain this human desire, this inner drive to do better, to love others, to enjoy life?
 On a material level, we are motivated to increase our wealth and assets, and on an emotional level, we wish to live happy, rewarding lives.
 But what is the source of this desire that impels us to do good, to improve, to search for truth, to appreciate beauty?
 Can any material thing, force, or energy explain our love for one another, our desire to help others, our feelings of compassion?

 Apart from our innate ability to reason, any desire for spiritual truth and self-betterment is not something naturally inherent in the biology of the human psyche.
-It is a spiritual drive, and the very source of that drive is the Divine Spirit living within the mind of every one of us who retain the capacity for moral choice.
+It is a spiritual drive, and the very source of that drive is the Divine Spirit living within the mind of everyone who has the capacity for moral choice.
 If we allow it or desire it, this Spirit imparts to us the insight and wisdom needed to distinguish right from wrong, good from bad, and spiritual from material.

 Benefits of a Spiritual Life

-Starting your spiritual quest at any time of life is extremely rewarding.
-A spiritual drive makes you progressively more understanding, more compassionate, more loving, more real.
-You also become more aware of your place and purpose in the great cosmos.
-Your growing awareness of cosmic identity gives rise to a sublime inner peace, a peace of mind unrivaled by the satisfactions of wealth and fame.
+A spiritual life is progressively more understanding, more compassionate, more loving, and more real.
+We become more aware of our place and purpose in the great cosmos.
+This growing awareness of cosmic identity gives rise to a sublime inner peace, a peace of mind unrivaled by the satisfactions of wealth and fame.

 A spiritual life is energizing and invigorating.
 By improving contact with your inner Spirit, you enable this divine entity to release spiritual energies into your body, mind, and soul.
 It is a way of recharging your spiritual batteries to vitalize all that you think and do.
 And in the process, it contributes to the fortitude and direction you need to overcome life’s difficulties.

-Spiritual energies raise your thoughts to transcendent levels, which means you see yourself above and beyond your present state.
-You become conscious of the spiritual unity of the cosmos and realize you are a cosmic citizen who truly belongs in a universe more glorious and majestic than you could possibly imagine at this time.
+Spiritual energies raise our thoughts to transcendent levels, which means we see ourselves above and beyond our present state.
+We become conscious of the spiritual unity of the cosmos and realize we are cosmic citizens who truly belong in a universe more glorious and majestic than we could possibly imagine at this time.

-Progressive spirituality brings deeper wisdom and a better understanding of the nature of God, the world, and yourself.
-Whenever you acknowledge and accept your spirit potential, you become motivated by the desire to improve yourself, to cooperate, to help others, to make the world a better place.
+Progressive spirituality brings deeper wisdom and a better understanding of the nature of God, the world, and ourselves.
+Whenever we acknowledge and accept our spirit potential, we become motivated by the desire to improve ourselves, to cooperate, to help others, to make the world a better place.

 Social science researchers are coming to similar conclusions.
 Increasingly, psychologists and sociologists recognize the importance of spirituality and religion for maintaining mental health, improving relationships, and increasing happiness.